 v7: He is coming, not here for the church alone, for every eye will see Him.
 The word used here is inclusive, indicating His coming to the earth; there are implications for "every" person.

 Those who pierced Him, even the Jews; and all the tribes of the earth, being unbelievers, will mourn at His coming.
 Those who are unbelieving are held responsible for their unbelief.
+See Zech 12.10-11.

 v8: Jesus shares His Father's eternal nature, see also v11, 17.
 The Greek here reads, 'the one being, the one who was, the one who is to come;' Jesus Christ is rightly the 'eternal one.'
 There is nothing outside of Him, the Beginning and the End, Alpha and Omega.
 He is the Almighty One, in total control of all things.
 To Christians in difficult circumstances, such words bring comfort and reassurance.

 v9: John had been a faithful man, and suffered for his testimony.
 He was exiled on the island of Patmos.
 As he wrote to the seven churches, he described himself as their "companion in the suffering," for he understood their trials, see 2.10; 31, and was able to identify with them.
+John is our brother and partner in ‘the tribulation and the kingdom’.
+This follows the contrast of Matt 24.14 (kingdom) and Matt 24.9 (tribulation).
+Both are now, with ebbs and flows across the globe ever since these words were first declared.

 v10: John also experienced a closeness with God by His Spirit.
 See also 4.2; the phrase "in the Spirit," seems to refer to an ecstatic state.
 His willingness to identify with Christ brings both the power of His Spirit, and the suffering of mistreatment by human hands.

 v11: John had to send a scroll, or book, to the seven churches.
 Each one was different, with different things to commend, and different things to rebuke; the Lord knows His sheep.
+There were other Churches in the area, such as at Colossae and Hierapolis (Col 4.13), and history suggests many more.
+The fact that Jesus wrote to specific named Churches confirms His love for the Church, His body, and the importance of the Church in His future plans.

 v12: This was John's vision, "I heard … I turned … I saw … I fell."
-There was no spirit in him, as in 1 Kings 10.5; the Queen of Sheba was impressed with Solomon and his glory; John was utterly impressed with Jesus Christ and His glory.
+There was no spirit in him, as in 1 Kings 10.5; the Queen of Sheba was impressed with Solomon and his glory; John was utterly overwhelmed with Jesus Christ and His glory.

 John first saw the seven golden lampstands, which, we learn, are the seven churches.
 The Lord had already named the churches, and John doubtless knew the churches also.